endjin/.github/workflow-templates/README.md

 More details about `pr-autoflow` can be found [here](https://raw.githubusercontent.com/endjin/pr-autoflow/master/README.md).

+There are several GitHub Apps (or bots) involved in these workflows.
+For more information, see [pr-autoflow bots](../docs/pr-autoflow-bots.md)

 The following related workflows interact with each to faciliate the automated approval, merging and releasing of certain pull requests.

 These workflows require a JSON configuration file stored in `.github/config/pr-autoflow.json` of the form shown below: